 When one item is related to another, it is inevitable that the other item is related to yet another item and so on.
 The idea of six degrees of separation makes for interesting reading on this topic and illustrates how seeing too many relationships can get confusing.
 In the Digital Archive, when viewing an item, a user sees at most two degrees of separation to related items.
 The first degree is the relationship from the item being viewed to a directly related item.
 The second degree is the relationship from a directly related item to an indirectly related item.

-The item for The Henry R. Hinckley Company article is directly related to other items besides the images and map shown above.
+The The Henry R. Hinckley Company Reference item is directly related to other items besides the images and map shown above.
 All of its direct relationships are shown in the screenshot below.
 Imagine how cluttered the visualization above would be if it showed all of these direct relationships as indirect relationships.
 Archivists can configure the Digital Archive software to control which indirect relationships are displayed and thereby prevent information overload for the user.

 Note that archivists at the Southwest Harbor Public Library configured the Digital Archive to only show indirect relationships when the item being viewed is of type Image or Map.
 In practice this works well and provides the right amount of context for the item being viewed.